Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

 Similar to cost per acquisition, cost per lead measures the average cost of acquiring a lead.

-It is measured by dividing the number of leads that you received with the cost in generating those leads.
+We measure it by dividing the number of leads that you received by the cost of generating those leads.

 This metric helps you understand the amount of budget you spend on getting a single lead.